 1993 R&B singer Marv Johnson, Motown's earliest performer, dies of a stroke at age 54.

 1990 Sammy Davis Jr. dies of complications from throat cancer at age 64.

 1990 Famous puppeteer Jim Henson, who was also a songwriter and musician, dies of streptococcal toxic shock syndrome at age 53.

-Michael Jackson introduces the Moonwalk for the first time on TV when he breaks out the move on the Motown 25th anniversary TV special.
+Michael Jackson does the Moonwalk for the first time on TV when he breaks out the move on the Motown 25th anniversary TV special.